How to Fix UNMOUNTABLE_BOOT_VOLUME BSOD in Windows?

 4. Once done, click Troubleshoot > Advanced options > Startup Repair.

 5. Wait for Windows to be repaired.
-Then, check whether the issue is fixed or not.
+Then, check whether the issue has been resolved.
 If not, try other methods.

-Master Boot Record (MBR) is a sector in a disk that stores critical information about the OS that is used to boot the system.
-If this sector gets corrupted for some reason, such as internal problems in the disk or corrupted files, you won’t be able to boot Windows.
-In this case, you can try repairing the boot sector by following the steps.
+The Master Boot Record (MBR) is a sector within a disk that stores critical information about the OS used to boot the system.
+If this sector becomes corrupted for any reason, such as internal problems within the disk or corrupted files, you will be unable to boot Windows.
+In this case, you can attempt to repair the boot sector by following the provided steps.

 1. Access the Advanced Options by using the first three steps of method 1.